 Techniques for the design of structures to resist seismic loading.
 Derivation of design actions, alternative structural systems for resisting these loads, design of structural components subject to cyclic inelastic action, detailing of members and joints to enhance earthquake resistance.
 Techniques of seismic isolation.
 Design project.
+Prerequisite: CIVIL 313 or equivalent

-Advanced Structural Concrete
+CIVIL 715 (15 Points) Advanced Structural Concrete